Insculpo/Sandbox_Galaxy/Stellar_Abyss_Setting_Bible/1_Worlds_Systems/Vurmaria.md

 ### Arc plants

-Arc Plants are a very EarthLike specimen of plants notable for their gill-like leaves and their unique alternating root scheme which allows them to dig up hillsides much like vibes, though with shocking stability.
+Arc Plants are a very EarthLike specimen of plants notable for their gill-like leaves and their unique alternating root scheme which allows them to dig up hillsides much like vines, though with shocking stability.
 These weave in and out of the earth much like runners do on Earth, but unlike earth they have some lithotropic properties and thrive off calcium.

 They show clearly animal-like properties despite their slow movement, mainly in how they actively sense the world around them and expand in directions along with retract, with shocking speeds at times as well.
 They move their core seed around whenever it is in danger and this property is seen in the many sub-breeds, including those which are cultivated by the Rasuu.